When Ramblers have no roses

 10. It was in general poor health to begin with–Next time, examine your rose closely before purchasing, only buy healthy roses, and follow the rules above.
 Happy planting!

-Published in: on at 7:19 am Leave a Comment
+Published in: on September 8, 2007 at 7:19 am Leave a Comment

 Why roses?
 I grow dandelions just fine…